awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-simple-codecommit.md

 ## Step 2: Create a Local Repository<a name="codecommit-set-up-folders"></a>

-In this step, you set up a local repository on your local machine to connect to your repository.
-To do this, you select a directory on your local machine that represents the local repo.
-You use Git to clone and initialize a copy of your empty CodeCommit repository inside of that directory.
-Then you specify the user name and email address used to annotate your commits.
+In this step, you set up a local repository to connect to your remote CodeCommit repository.

 1. With your new repository opened in the console, choose **Clone URL** on the top right of the page, and then choose "Clone SSH".
 The address to clone your Git repository is copied to your clipboard.

+1. In your terminal or command line, navigate to a local directory where you'd like your local repository to be stored.
+In this tutorial, we use `/tmp`

 1. Run the following command to clone the repository, replacing the SSH address with the one you copied in the previous step.
 This command will create a directory called MyDemoRepo, inside which we will copy a sample application.

    ```
    git clone ssh://git-codecommit.us-west-2.amazonaws.com/v1/repos/MyDemoRepo